 The web lets publishers create a wide variety of products more affordably than ever.
 That is good news, but it carries a downside: we aren’t experts in creating every digital product.

 The term “white paper” means a lot of things to a lot of different people.
-When you hear white paper, you may think of a paid medical report.
-Or, you might think of a free marketing report.
+When you hear white paper, you may think of a free marketing report.
+Or, you might think of a paid medical report.
 The tips that we’ll run through below can apply to either/or.

 White Paper Design: Choosing Fonts and Text